Greater Somalia: Somali Civil War

+(For a more detailed map of the current military situation, see here.)

 With the start of the Somali Civil War in 1991, the vision of uniting the various historically and predominantly Somali-inhabited areas of the Horn of Africa into a Greater Somalia was temporarily sidelined.
 Talk of pan-Somali unification movements for the moment took a backseat, as the Republic splintered into a few autonomous smaller regional or clan-based governing zones.
 The northern regions of the Somali Republic, which previously was a British protectorate, declared independence as the Republic of Somaliland in 1991, shattering the dream of a greater Somalia now that the two regions that previously united split apart.

 In 2006, the Islamic Courts Union (ICU) rose to power as the de facto national government following its conquest of the capital and large swathes of Somalia.
 The Ogaden National Liberation Front (ONLF), an insurgent group fighting for the independence of the Ogaden, maintained a covert relationship with the ICU and regarded it as an ally.
 The region was at the heart of the dispute between the ICU and Ethiopian governments.
 Following their ascent to power, senior ICU officials accused Ethiopia of mistreating the Somalis under its rule and declared that the region could not be forgotten.
-A strong state not dependent on Addis Ababa was perceived as a security threat, given that the unification of the Somalis had been a core aim of most governments in Mogadishu, and consequently the Ethiopian government heavily backed the formation of the Transitional Federal Government (TFG) on the grounds that it would give up claims to the Ogaden.
+A strong state not dependent on Addis Ababa was perceived as a security threat, given that the unification of the Somalis had been a core aim of most governments in Mogadishu.
+Consequently, the Ethiopian government heavily backed the formation of the Transitional Federal Government (TFG) on the grounds that it would give up its claims to the Ogaden region.

-After the ICU was toppled during the Ethiopian invasion of Somalia, the Al-Shabaab soon rose to power and became a powerful insurgent entity.
-The group has voiced support for a Greater Somalia, describing the Ethiopian-Somali border as "artificial".
+After the ICU was toppled during the 2006-2009 Ethiopian invasion of Somalia, the Islamist militia group Al-Shabaab soon rose to power and became a powerful insurgent entity in the country.
+The group has voiced support for a Greater Somalia, describing the Ethiopia–Somalia border as "artificial."